GorkemParadise/Banking-Management-System-CSE101PROJECT/README.md

 -📊 Transaction history and reports saved in JSON files

 -🔐 Account security, input validation, and error handling

--🛠️ Admin dashboard for viewing all users and bank statistics

 -💾 Automatic backups for safe data storage